 Academic advisor and thesis advisor

-Upon admission to a graduate studies program, the Vision Science Program Committee will assign an academic advisor to help you prepare a proposed program of study until a thesis advisor is selected and reported the Director of the Graduate Program.
+Upon admission to a graduate studies program, the Vision Science Graduate Committee will assign an academic advisor to help you prepare a proposed program of study until a thesis advisor is selected and reported the Director of the Graduate Program.

-- With assistance form the VIsion Science Program Committee or the Director of the Graduate Program, the student will identify a faculty advisor appropriate to the area(s) of interest by the end of the first year.
+- With assistance form the VIsion Science Graduate Committee or the Director of the Graduate Program, the student will identify a faculty advisor appropriate to the area(s) of interest by the end of the first year.
 This facuty may or may not be the same as the initial academic advisor.
 The student must notify in writing the Director of the Graduate Program.

 - The thesis advisor will become the academic advisor and serve as the chair of the thesis advisory committee with the following responsibilities: